storyprotocol/documentation/docs/Concepts/grouping-module.md

 > 📘 Example
 >
-> Lets say you have an AI bot that uses training data to continuously learn and produce better content.
+> Let's say you have an AI bot that uses training data to continuously learn and produce better content.
 The training data is a Group IPA that is the root, and the AI bot is a derivative IPA of the training data.
 And any time the AI bot gets paid, the revenue flows back to the training data as revenue.
 >
 > Now you want to add more training data to the group.
 Since the group is now locked (you linked a derivative to it), you should register a new Group IPA as a root, and then a new AI bot as a derivative.